-Between 18:30 in the evening and 08:00 in the morning, and also at weekends, the Derbyshire County Primary Care Trust is responsible for the out-of-hours service.
-However, if in an emergency, you require a doctor outside surgery hours, please ring your usual surgery, from where help can be accessed.
+Between 18:30 in the evening and 08:00 in the morning, at weekends and bank holidays, the Derbyshire County Primary Care Trust is responsible for the out-of-hours service.

 When it's less urgent than 999